Towards Exploring Fairness in Visual Transformer based Natural and GAN Image Detection Systems: Results and analysis

-In the affective domain, the total model accuracy of smiling faces is less than non-smiling faces by 2.95 percentage points.
-A similar pattern is shown in Real image accuracy, where smiling faces have 7.1 percentage points of less accuracy than non-smiling faces.
-Whereas in the case of GAN images, the accuracy of smiling faces is higher than non-smiling faces by 1.2 percentage points.
-FPR shows high value for smiling faces indicating that Real images of smiling people are highly likely to be misclassified as GAN.
-FNR shows slightly higher values for non-smiling faces indicating that GAN images of non-smiling faces have a slight probability of being misclassified as Real images.
+In the affective domain, the total accuracy of ViT over the group of smiling faces (S) is less than non-smiling faces (Ns) by 2.95 percentage points.
+A similar pattern is shown in class Real, with a difference of 7.1 percentage points, indicating affective bias against the group with smiling faces.
+Whereas in the case of class GAN, the accuracy of smiling faces is higher than non-smiling faces by 1.2 percentage points.
+FPR shows high value for smiling faces, which indicates Real images of smiling people are {more} likely to be misclassified as GAN images.
+The slightly higher values of FNR for non-smiling faces indicate slight chances for GAN images of non-smiling faces being misclassified as Real images.

-From the results of the intersectional domain, it can be observed that the total model accuracies vary across different intersectional groups.
-A higher accuracy is observed for dark skin male group, and a lower accuracy for light skin female group, a difference of 8.6 percentage points, indicating bias.
-Whereas for class GAN, a higher accuracy of 96.4 percentage is obtained for light skin female group, which is the highest accuracy obtained across various groups.
-The lowest accuracy in class GAN is for the dark skin female group, a difference of 6.6 percentage points compared to the highest accuracy group.
-In class Real the highest accuracy is obtained for dark skin male group and lowest for light skin female group, with a very high difference of 20.4 percentage points between these groups; This shows a very large bias.
-FPR stands highest for the light skin female group indicating that \textit{the Real images of light skin females have a very high probability of being misclassified as GAN images}.
-FNR is highest for the dark skin female group indicating that \textit{the GAN images of dark skin females have a very high probability of being misclassified as Real images}.
+In the intersectional domain, it can be observed that the total accuracy varies across different intersectional groups. {The highest total} accuracy is observed for dark skin male group {(D+M)}, and lowest for light skin female {(L+F)}, {with} a difference of 8.6 percentage points, {which indicates bias against light skin female group}.
+Whereas for class GAN, {an} accuracy of 96.4 {percent} is obtained for light skin female group, which is the highest accuracy obtained across various groups {among both classes and even compared to the total accuracy}.
+The lowest accuracy in class GAN is for the dark skin female group {(D+F)}, a difference of 6.6 percentage points compared to the highest accuracy group, indicating biased prediction.
+In class Real, the highest accuracy is obtained for dark skin male group and the lowest accuracy of 75.0 percent is obtained for light skin female group, which is the lowest accuracy obtained across various groups among both classes and even compared to the total accuracy.
+That is, both these groups have a very high difference of 20.4 percentage points, indicating very large intersectional bias against light skin female group.
+FPR stands highest for the light skin female group indicating \textit{Real images of light skin females have a very high probability of being misclassified as GAN images}.
+FNR is highest for the dark skin female group indicating \textit{GAN images of dark skin females have a very high probability of being misclassified as Real images}.